-If you or someone you know has information about fraud against the Federal or State government, contact TATE BYWATER to have your potential case evaluated.
+If you or someone you know has information about fraud against the Federal or State government, contact the knowledgeable attorneys at TATE BYWATER to have your potential case evaluated.
 We understand the complexities of the False Claims Act and have a strong background in litigation and working with Federal prosecutors.
 We will respond quickly to your request and provide personal service.

 While it is impossible to make predictions or offer you legal advice about a given situation without knowledge of the specific facts of your case, if you hire our Vienna law firm we can promise you the same level of service we have been offering to clients throughout the D.C. metropolitan area for the last 40 years; that is, we can promise you that we will do our very best on your behalf.

 What is Qui Tam?

 A Qui Tam action is a suit on behalf of Federal or State Governments by a citizen who has knowledge of false claims made to the Government.
 In return for his or her help in recovering money obtained by fraud against the Government, the citizen is rewarded with a percentage of the amount recovered.
 Depending on the scope of the fraud, the citizen’s share can be substantial.
 TATE BYWATER offers experienced Qui Tam laywers serving Fairfax County and beyond.